dtcooper/radio-calls/README.md

 * Record voicemails in the app instead of using a twimlet
 * Free maxmind geoip lookup on users
-* Rework failure code, from disconnects / accidental call drops
+* Rework failure code, from disconnects / accidental call drops / getUserMedia fails